Daily Insights

 Good morning,

-Markets are lower to start the day with corn down 8 and soybeans unchanged.
+Markets starting the day off weaker with corn down 4 and soybeans down 7.

 Have a Safe Day!